st4b1lo/fmg-script-py/README.md

 Like to the api before, you can adact the script to your need, you just need to change the line "91" and the process output in line 130.

-These ask each time they are executed, IP, USER and PW are requested, so they are practically plug and play.
+These script ask each time they are executed, IP, USER and PW are requested, so they are practically plug and play.